intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 docker run zoo-cluster-serving
 ```
-Go inside the container and finish following operations.
+Go inside the container and continue to [Configuration](#Configuration).
 #### Manual installation
-For non-Docker user, first, install [Redis]() and [TensorBoard]() (for visualizing the serving status) and add `$REDIS_HOME` variable to your environment if you want Cluster Serving to help you start and stop it.
+Non-Docker users need to install [Redis]() and [TensorBoard]() (for visualizing the serving status), and set environment variable `$REDIS_HOME` if you want Cluster Serving to help you start and stop it.

 Install Analytics Zoo by download release or pip.

 ##### Download Release
-Download Analytics Zoo from [release page](https://analytics-zoo.github.io/master/#release-download/) on the local node, go to `analytics-zoo/scripts/cluster-serving`, run `cluster-serving-init`.
+Download Analytics Zoo from [release page](https://analytics-zoo.github.io/master/#release-download/) on the local node.

+Go to `analytics-zoo/scripts/cluster-serving`, run `cluster-serving-init`.

 ##### Pip
 `pip install analytics-zoo`.
 And go to any directory, run `cluster-serving-init`.

 ### Configuration
 #### How to Config
-After [Installation](#Installation), you will see a config file `config.yaml` your current working directory.
-Your Cluster Serving configuration can all be set by modifying it.
-See an example of `config.yaml` below
+After [Installation](#Installation), you will see a config file `config.yaml` in your current working directory.
+This file contains all the configurations that you can customize for your Cluster Serving.
+See an example of `config.yaml` below.
 ```
 ## Analytics Zoo Cluster Serving Config Example